Tiresias (horse): 1821: four-year-old season

 Tiresias began his four-year-old campaign with a match race against Merlin at Newmarket on 6 April.
 He took the 300 guinea prize without effort as his opponent broke down injured a quarter of a mile from the finish.
 At the next Newmarket meeting two weeks later he claimed another 300 guinea prize, recording a "very easy" win over Pacha in a one mile match.
 Three days later he was beaten into second place when attempting to concede eight pounds to Banker in a Sweepstakes.
 On 4 May at Newmarket, Tiresias won the Jockey Club Purse over the four mile Beacon Course, easily beating Aldford at level weights.

 On 4 July, Tiresias traveled away from Newmarket for only the second time in his career when he contested the two mile King's Purse at Ipswich.
 The race was run in a series of heats, the prize going to the first horse to win two of these.
 Tiresias settled the race by winning the first two heats, beating his three-year-old opponents.
-A week later, on his final appearance, Tirseias walked over for a £50 prize at Newmarket's July meeting.
+A week later, on his final appearance, Tiresias walked over for a £50 prize at Newmarket's July meeting.
 He was injured shortly afterwards and retired from racing.